SPFlow/SPFlow/README.md

 ```
 Note, that the alternative function must have the same argument signature as the originally dispatched function.
 This functionality makes most sense in the base backend since all models are constructed from explicitly modeled nodes.
 That means, that in order to evaluate all nodes of certain type differently, it should be sufficient to provide an alternative implementation for the node type, instead of all nodes, layers or other modules that may be optimized and do not contain any explicit nodes.

 Another use-case is the passing of additional arguments to specific module instances.
-For example, the conditional modules available in SPFlow can be set from the outside and passed via the dispatch cache to module:
+For example, the conditional modules available in SPFlow accept parameter values to be set from the outside and passed via the dispatch cache to module:
 ```python
 from spflow.meta.data import Scope from spflow.meta.dispatch import DispatchContext